Waztom/xchem-XCOS/README.md

 are used in a compound design.

 #### XCOS method summary
-In brief, XCOS follows the follwing steps:
+In brief, XCOS follows the following steps:
  1. Break designed compound into bits at rotable bonds
 <p align="center">
 <img src="images/xcos_step_1.png" width="400px">